 Since its first edition, the summer school has offered an important number of two-week intensive courses where different techniques and methods of social inquiry are taught.
 In 2017 the offer was extended with a group of short introductory courses that can be taken as a complement to the two-week courses or separately.

-The fifth edition of the summer school will offer all scheduled courses in an online format, allowing participants to continue their learning in social science research methods.
+The seventh edition of the summer school will offer all scheduled courses in an online format, allowing participants to continue their learning in social science research methods.

 IPSA's mission is to promote empirical research in political science and related disciplines around the world.